Obscenity

 An obscenity is any utterance or act that strongly offends the prevalent morality of the time.
 It is derived from the Latin obscēnus, obscaenus, "boding ill; disgusting; indecent", of uncertain etymology.
-Such loaded language can be used to indicate strong moral repugnance and outrage, in expressions such as "obscene profits" and "the obscenity of war".
-As a legal term, it usually refers to graphic depictions of people engaged in sexual and excretory activity, and related utterances of profane speech.
+Generally, the term can be used to indicate strong moral repugnance and outrage in expressions such as "obscene profits" and "the obscenity of war".
+As a legal term, it usually refers to descriptions and depictions of people engaged in sexual and excretory activity.

 United States obscenity law

-In the United States, issues of obscenity raise issues of limitations on the freedom of speech and of the press, which are otherwise protected by the First Amendment to the Constitution of the United States.
+In the United States, issues of obscenity raise issues of limitations on the freedom of speech and of the press, which are otherwise protected by the First Amendment to the U.S. Constitution.

 Federal obscenity law in the U.S. is unusual in that there is no uniform national standard.
 Former Justice Potter Stewart of the Supreme Court of the United States, in attempting to classify what material constituted exactly "what is obscene", famously wrote, "I shall not today attempt further to define the kinds of material I understand to be embraced ... [b]ut I know it when I see it...."
-In the United States, the 1973 ruling of the Supreme Court of the United States in Miller v.
+In the U.S., the 1973 ruling of the U.S. Supreme Court in Miller v.
 California established a three-tiered test to determine what was obscene—and thus not protected, versus what was merely erotic and thus protected by the First Amendment.
 Delivering the opinion of the court, Chief Justice Warren Burger wrote:

 The basic guidelines for the trier of fact must be: (a) whether the average person, applying contemporary community standards, would find that the work, taken as a whole, appeals to the prurient interest, (b) whether the work depicts or describes, in a patently offensive way, sexual conduct specifically defined by the applicable state law; and (c) whether the work, taken as a whole, lacks serious literary, artistic, political, or scientific value.

 Non image-based obscenity cases in the U.S.

-While most recent (2016) obscenity cases in the United States have revolved around images and films, the first obscenity cases dealt with textual works.
+While most recent (2016) obscenity cases in the U.S. have revolved around images and films, the first obscenity cases dealt with textual works.